google-research-datasets/Taskmaster/TM-2-2020/README.md

 This is the work of Bill Byrne, Karthik Krishnamoorthi, Saravanan Ganesh, Amit Dubey, Kyu-Young Kim and Andy Cedilnik from Google LLC, made available under the Creative Commons Attribution 4.0 License.
 A full copy of the license can be found at https://creativecommons.org/licenses/by/4.0/

-# DESCRIPTION OF DATA
+# DATA

 ## NUMBERS
-The Taskmaster-2 dataset consists of 17,289 dialogs in seven domains:
+The Taskmaster-2 dataset consists of 17,289 dialogs in the seven domains below.
+Dialogs for each domain can be found in the seven json files located in this directory's "data" folder, i.e. Taskmaster/TM-2-2-20/data/.
 * restaurants (3276)
 * food ordering (1050)
 * movies (3047)